nomansadiq11/devops-utils/wordpress/installation.md

 ## How to troubleshoot

-> check the httpd/nginx logs
+- Check the httpd/nginx logs
-> the the error logs
-> check the access logs
+- Check the access logs
-> check the slowness of the website
-> website could be slow due to installed plugins
+- Check the slowness of the website, website could be slow due to installed plugins
-> remove plugins one by one and see the performance
+- Remove plugins one by one and see the performance
-> rename the plugins folder, this will deactive all the plugins, so later you can enable plugins one by one and see, which plugin causing slowness
+- Rename the plugins folder, this will deactive all the plugins, so later you can enable plugins one by one and see, which plugin causing slowness

 ## Containerization